-Hurricane Harvey: The hidden health dangers of floods
+The hidden health dangers of flooding

 Hurricanes and flooding generate additional anxiety, depression and stress.
 The storms can exacerbate existing mental health problems or lead to new ones.

 Stress is common both during and after any natural disaster.
-That means tears may come easier, sleep may be a challenge, excessive worry or a desire to be alone may be really strong, thinking may become muddled and it may be hard to remember things or to listen to people.
-And it may be hard to even accept help, the experts say.
+Tears may come easier, sleep may be a challenge, worry or a desire to be alone may be especially strong, thinking may become muddled, and it may be hard to remember things or to listen to people.
+And it may be hard to even accept help, experts say.

 Some people may develop problems related to the lingering challenges associated with post-traumatic stress disorder, but the majority of those affected should recover in time.
-People who have strong bonds with family, friends and co-workers tend to recover best, so the experts suggest paying close attention to those relationships to help speed recovery.
+People who have strong bonds with family, friends and co-workers tend to recover best, so experts suggest paying close attention to those relationships to help speed recovery.

-For those who do have lingering mental challenges, counseling is recommended.
-If people need immediate help, the Health and Human Services Department set up a Disaster Distress Helpline to help those struggling with any mental health problems resulting from the storm.
-That toll-free number, staffed by mental health professionals, is: 1-800-985-5990.
+For those with lingering mental challenges, counseling is recommended.
+If people need immediate help, the Health and Human Services Department offers a Disaster Distress Helpline to help those struggling with mental health problems resulting from the storm.
+That toll-free number, staffed by mental health professionals, is 1-800-985-5990.